cyriux/Talks-History/bio_en.md

 # Bio 1

-Cyrille Martraire (@cyriux) is a partner at Le Singe Cuivre, CTO and partner at Arolla (@ArollaFr).
+Cyrille Martraire (@cyriux) is a CTO and partner at Arolla (@ArollaFr).
 He founded the Paris Software Crafters community and is a regular speaker at international conferences.
 With 20 years of experience in startups, software vendors and banks, Cyrille has been practicing software design in every aspect, using TDD, BDD and in particular DDD.

 Cyrille has an extensive knowledge of capital market finance, and he's the author of the book Living Documentation published by Addison-Wesley Professional.